NicolasBreval/scripts-manager/README.md

 # scripts-manager
-System focused on script execution for several languages.
+System focused on the execution of scripts of different languages on a distributed system.

-This sytem allows to register some scripts to be stored for further execution, manually or periodical.
-Although this system is focused in ETLs, any user who uses it can perform their scripts for any use.
+This project allows to build a distributed system with the capacity to store and execute scripts in several languages in order to give an answer to needs such as periodic execution of tasks, execution of ETLs, and any need based on the execution of scripts in a high availability system.
+To ensure high availability, a server consensus algorithm is used, which allows the servers that form part of the system to be managed autonomously at all times; in addition, asynchronous communications are used, based on RabbitMQ, which allows the system to be completely reactive, with almost immediate responses to any external communication.

 ## Sources
 List of sources from which I have obtained the knowledge necessary to develop this project: